SzymonDrosdzol/vscode-semgrep-browser/README.md

 ## How to install

-Download the internal release version from https://github.com/doyensec/vsc-semgrep-browser/releases.
+Download the vsix file from the releases page and install it in VSCode.

 ## How to use